miranga5/spaces-financial-analysis/README.md

-# Retail GL & Financial Analytics
+# Retail Financial Analytics & GL Data Modelling

-This repository contains Python scripts for analyzing retail general ledger (GL) and financial data.
-The analysis covers data cleaning, aggregation, and visualization of top/bottom GL codes and brands, profit metrics (Gross Profit, EBIT, Net Profit), and key financial ratios (ROA, ROE, GP Margin).
+## Overview
+This project focuses on transforming raw general ledger (GL) data into a structured, analytics-ready dataset to support financial performance analysis and decision-making.

+The objective was not just to analyse financial data, but to replicate how finance data is prepared, modelled, and interpreted in real-world environments.

+## Problem Context
+Retail financial data is often fragmented across transactions and lacks a consistent structure for analysis.
+This makes it difficult to:

+- Identify performance trends across time
+- Analyse profitability by segment (e.g. brand, GL category)
+- Derive meaningful financial ratios
+- Perform scalable, repeatable analysis

+## Approach
+### Data Preparation & Modelling

+- Cleaned and standardised raw GL transaction data
+- Consolidated multiple CSV sources into a single Parquet dataset for performance and scalability
+- Structured data to support time-based and dimensional analysis

+### Financial Analysis

+- Built logic for:
+  Gross Profit, EBIT, Net Profit
+  Key ratios: ROA, ROE, Gross Profit Margin

+- Aggregated results across:
+  Time (monthly, quarterly)
+  GL codes
+  Brand segments

+## What This Enables
+- Scalable financial reporting from structured datasets
+- Faster identification of performance drivers
+- Foundation for advanced use cases such as:
+- forecasting
+- anomaly detection
+- margin optimisation

 ## Dataset

-The dataset used in this analysis was modeled after a real retail dataset but has been fully synthesized for the purpose of this project.
-All data points are fictional and do not represent any real company.
-The source CSV files were combined toa PARQUET file to accomodate the volume

-## Features

-- Data cleaning and preprocessing of GL transactions
-- Top 10 GL codes by post amount and monthly trends
-- Gross Profit, EBIT, Net Profit analysis over time
-- Profit analysis by brand
-- Key financial ratios: ROA, ROE, GP Margin
-- Correlation analysis: Sales vs COGS, Marketing Spend vs Sales
-- Visualizations: bar charts, line charts, stacked area charts, lollipop charts, scatter plots with regression
+The dataset is fully synthesised and modelled to reflect realistic retail financial structures.
+It does not represent any real organisation.

-## Requirements
+## Technical Stack

-- Python 3.10+
+- Python (pandas, numpy)
-- pandas
-- matplotlib
+- Data storage: Parquet
-- seaborn
+- Visualisation: matplotlib, seaborn
-- numpy

-## Usage

-1. Clone the repository
-2. Install required libraries
-3. Run individual scripts for each analysis
-4. Modify paths to point to your local dataset if needed

-## Note
+## Key Notes

-All PostAmount values are converted to positive values where necessary for consistent analysis.
-Quarters, months, and years are used for time-based aggregation and trends.
+- Post amounts were standardised to ensure consistency across analysis
+- Time-based aggregations (month, quarter, year) were used to support trend analysis